jennyreddish/seshat/docs/source/software-tools.rst

     .. tab:: Mac/Linux

         1. Python is installed on your computer by default.
-        2. Open Terminal and type `python --version` to check the version of Python you have installed.
+        2. Open Terminal and type the following to check the version of Python you have installed:

+            ```bash
+                python --version
+            ```

             - Note: if you are not familiar with using the command line, you can find Terminal in the Applications folder on your Mac.
 Pin it to your dock for easy access.

-        3. We recommend installing `Homebrew <https://brew.sh/>`_ a useful package manager for macOS and Linux.
+        3. We recommend installing `Homebrew <https://brew.sh/>`_, a useful package manager for macOS and Linux.

-            - Note: check if homebrew is already installed by typing `brew --version` in Terminal.
+            - Check if Homebrew is already installed by typing the following in Terminal:

+            ```bash
+                brew --version
+            ```

-        4. Install Anaconda via Homebrew by typing `brew install --cask anaconda` in Terminal.
+        4. Install Anaconda via Homebrew by typing:

+            ```bash
+                brew install --cask anaconda
+            ```

     .. tab:: Windows

         1. Install Anaconda with this `guide <https://docs.anaconda.com/anaconda/install/windows/>`_.

             - Note: to download the installer from the Anaconda website it will ask you to create an account.

-        2. Once installed, open the Anaconda command prompt and type `python --version` to check the version of Python you have installed.
+        2. Once installed, open the Anaconda command prompt and type the following to check the version of Python you have installed:

+            ```bash
+                python --version
+            ```

             - Note: you can find the Anaconda command prompt in the Start menu on your Windows computer.
 Pin it to your taskbar for easy access.